 3) start investing for their future with money that otherwise wouldn’t exist.

 And it doesn’t take any extra money from the homeowner’s pocket to generate these benefits.
-More can be found at www.smithman.net but first let’s look at the third myth in this series:
+Let’s look at the third myth in this series:

 Myth – it’s best to max out RRSP contribution room before starting The Smith Manoeuvre

 I have spent my fair share of time flipping through the online forums regarding personal finance in Canada and what I frequently find are posts that, while offering some helpful guidance to others on how The Smith Manoeuvre functions and operates, frequently state that it doesn’t make sense to implement the strategy until you have maxed out your registered contributions.
 While I applaud their efforts to educate others on the benefits of The Smith Manoeuvre, this statement is false, misleading, and may prevent someone from implementing The Smith Manoeuvre now thus foregoing until later the benefits it provides.